-Today is World Water Day, which brings attention to the fact that 1.8 billion people around the globe live without access to clean drinking water.
+Today is World Water Day, which brings attention to the world water crisis.
+2.1 billion people around the globe don’t have access to clean drinking water at home – of those, 263 million have to travel for more than 30 minutes to collect water.

-Anyone who has traveled to developing countries knows all the tips to avoid getting sick from contaminated water – asking for drinks without ice, avoiding fruits and vegetables that have been washed, and using bottled water to brush your teeth.
+Anyone who has traveled to developing countries knows all the tips to avoid getting sick from contaminated water – asking for drinks without ice, avoiding fruits and vegetables that have been washed, and using bottled or filtered water to brush your teeth.
+And yet, many of us still experience occasional “tummy troubles.”

 But can you imagine being at risk of contracting water-borne illnesses like cholera, dysentery, typhoid, and polio every day of your life?
 To help spread the word about the world water crisis, I put together this list to help educate travelers and encourage them to become part of the solution.